-To assist in their development as teachers and scholars, probationary faculty members are encouraged to produce a three-year development plan for scholarship, teaching and service in collaboration with his/her department chair.
-The plan should outline the faculty member's goals and objectives with an indication of the potential sources of funding and other resources, if needed, for the activities.
+In their development as teachers and scholars, tenure-track, tenured, and term renewable faculty members are encouraged to establish a plan for teaching, scholarship, and service in coheir department chair.
+The plan should outline the faculty member's goals and objectives with an indication of the potential funding sources and other resources, if needed, for the activities.